oristopo/nVhelp/index.md

 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>
 <h3 id="U131">linked from SCALE/DIV</h3>
 watch this space
-<h3 id="U132">linked from NUM KEYS</h3>
+<h3 id="U133">linked from NUM KEYS</h3>
 <em>thanks to Mike Brown</em>
 <p>
-Numerical input seems a bit flaky, although it works better for e.g. CW frequency than position.<br>
+Numerical input seems a bit flaky,<br>
+although it works better for e.g. CW frequency than position.<br>
 Touchscreen calibration typically wants <a href="">calibration</a><br>
+Antenna analyser firmware has a larger font;
-Font larger with antenna analyser firmware making touchscreen [mis]calibration more critical on others..<br>
+touchscreen [mis]calibration is more critical for other firmware..<br>

-Numeric entry displays no decimal point, but one may be implied. eg:<ul compact><li>When in logmag reference adjust mode, digits appear to represent steps of 0.01dB,<br> so a change of +1000 moves the reference 10dB higher.
+Numeric entry displays no decimal point, but one may be implied. eg:
+<ul compact><li>When in logmag reference adjust mode,<br>
+ digits appear to represent steps of <code>0.01dB</code>,<br>
+ so a change of +1000 moves the reference <code>10dB</code> higher.
-<li>In CW Freq setting, digits seem to represent steps of 100Hz.</ul>
+<li>In CW Freq setting, digits seem to represent steps of <code>100Hz.</code></ul>

 <dl><dt>
 Rocker switch input
 <dd>
-Tapping on a digit makes it adjustable; step it up or down using the multi-directional switch.<br>
+Tapping on a digit makes it adjustable;
+<br>step it up or down using the multi-directional switch.<br>
- If you hold the multi-directional switch in, that digit is 'highlighted' and its background goes black.<br>
+ If you hold the multi-directional switch in,
+<br> that digit is 'highlighted' and its background goes black.<br>
- The multi-directional switch can be used to shift highlighting to another digit.<br>
+ The multi-directional switch can shift highlighting to another digit.<br>
  Press in again, highlighting disappears and the digit becomes adjustable.<br>
- Once set, briefly pressing the multi-directional switch in stores that numerical setting.<br>
+ Briefly pressing the multi-directional switch in stores that numerical setting.<br>
  <b>NB</b> It appears that you need to wait a few seconds between presses on the rocker switch or it ignores the input.

 <dt>Touchscreen input
 <dd>
 Tapping far right of numbers brings up a numeric keyboard.<br>
-This keyboard may be operated either by touchscreen taps or by multi-directional switch movements.<br>
+This keyboard may be operated either by touchscreen taps<br>
+or by multi-directional switch movements.<br>
- ( With 2-trace 900MHz antenna analyser firmware, multi-directional switch movements seem buggy.<br>
+ ( With 2-trace 900MHz antenna analyser firmware,<br>
+multi-directional switch movements seem buggy.<br>
-    In reference position adjust mode, the 'enter' button doesn't seem to do anything<br>
+    In reference position adjust mode,<br>
+    the 'enter' button doesn't seem to do anything<br>
     but if it is held the keyboard clears from the screen.<br>
     The keyboard works fine when setting e.g. CW Freq.<br>
     Frequencies may be entered as GHz, MHz or kHz;<br>
     just enter the digits then tap G, M or k to enter the set value.<br>
     (eg to set 800 MHz you can enter 0.8G, 800M or 800000k.)

 </dl>
 </p>
 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>